 Punarnava Charitable Trust is wholly focused on improving the health, education and welfare of poverty struck villages on the outskirts of Coimbatore in Tamilnadu, South India, highlighting, amongst so many pressing demands, the need to feed the neglected elderly and provide a monthly free medical health camp.
+They specifically address:

 - Relief of sickness.
 Every month they provide a free medical camp to ill villagers for whom this is the only access to medical care.
 The difference they make to the quality of life of the sick and diseased is inestimable.
 Diabetes, infectious diseases, blindness, strokes, arthritis are just some of the prevailing issues.

 - Feeding 100 elderly neglected villagers daily.
 With increased urbanisation many elderly are left to fend for themselves with no family to take care of them.
 Many of them are blind, disabled or immobile.
 All of them are malnourished and painfully thin.
 They are too frail to work and would slowly starve to death if it wasn't for the wholesome, fresh, hot meal Punarnava delivers to them daily.

 Grants Awarded to Punarnava by One Kind Act

 12 February 2021: As result of the kind donation from a kind donor, a grant of £1,000 was made towards the purchase of provisions and for the preparation of a daily midday meal for 100+ elderly villagers, as part of the continuance of Project Annam, which is working under the strict rules of Covid-19.